-If at any time during the meeting you are confused about the business being discussed or if you want the motion more clearly explained, you may rise to ask the chair for a POINT OF INFORMATION.
-However, you may not interrupt a speaker who has the floor.

-"Brother or Sister Chairperson, I rise to a point of information..."

-- After you are recognized, ask for the explanation you desire. - With only a few limitations, a point of information is in order at almost any time during a meeting, but can and should only be used to ask for information relevant to the current discussion.
+- If at any time during the meeting you are confused about the business being discussed or if you want the motion more clearly explained, you may rise to ask the chair for a POINT OF INFORMATION.
+However, you may not interrupt a speaker who has the floor. - After you are recognized, ask for the explanation you desire. - With only a few limitations, a point of information is in order at almost any time during a meeting, but can and should only be used to ask for information relevant to the current discussion.